TaitoUnited/taito-cli/README.md

     taito db rebase:test b91b7b2             # Rebase a database (db revert + db deploy) from change 'b91b7b2'
     taito db revert:test b91b7b2             # Revert a database to change 'b91b7b2'
-    taito db diff:test dev                   # Compare db schemas of dev and test environments taito db copy:test dev                   # Copy database from dev to test taito db copyquick:test dev              # Copy database from dev to test (both databases in the same cluster)
+    taito db diff:test dev                   # Compare db schemas of dev and test environments taito db copy to:dev test                # Copy test database to dev taito db copyquick to:dev test           # Copy test database to dev (both databases in the same cluster, users may be blocked)

 With taito-cli you can take an opinionated view on version control.
 Some examples of predefined version control commands: